hudongsheng-debug/Rayglass-iPad/Privacy-Policy.md

 # Rayglass Privacy Policy

-Effective date: [TO COMPLETE: effective date] Developer / operator: [TO COMPLETE: public name] Privacy contact: [TO COMPLETE: support email]
+Developer / operator: Dongsheng Hu
+Privacy contact: hudongsheng356@gmail.com

 This policy applies to Rayglass for Mac and Rayglass iPad.
 We respect your control over your optical project files and personal information.